 Key Highlights

-• It’s especially useful for behaviors that happen a lot or are continuous.
+- It’s especially useful for behaviors that happen a lot or are continuous — like staying focused, sitting calmly, or playing independently.

-• By analyzing the data, therapists can develop effective interventions.
+- By analyzing the data, therapists can develop effective interventions and share real, concrete progress with you.

 Introduction

-Whole interval recording is a useful tool in behavior analysis and ABA therapy.
+That’s exactly why we at True Progress Therapy track data so carefully in every session.
+One of the main methods we use is called whole interval recording.
 It helps us see how long behaviors last.
-This gives therapists important information to create effective plans.
+This gives us — and you — important information to create effective plans.
 Unlike other methods that only check if a behavior happened, whole interval recording looks at the whole time period.
 This helps us find patterns and trends.
-In the end, it can lead to better results for people receiving ABA therapy.
+In the end, it can lead to better results for your child’s ABA therapy — and gives you the confidence that comes from seeing real, measurable change.

 Understanding the Fundamentals of Whole Interval Recording